macropin/troublemaker/vibration_mounts/README.md

 ### Printing

-Print in PLA or other flexible filament without support at approx 20% infil.
+Print in TPU or other flexible filament without support at approx 20% infil.